hasFlag/hasFlag.github.io/content/blog/do-we-need-class-components-anymore/index.md

 ```
 **That was easy, right?**

-We just need a single react hook and we can handle the entire state of the component within our function component.
+We can handle the entire component state with a single ReactJS hook.
 Not only this but we have some other useful hooks to work with.

 ## Lifecycle Methods
 Let's talk about React lifecycle methods now.
-These methods are the backbone of the ReactJS framework, I still can recall when someone asked me about these methods in one of the interviews.
-These methods were only part of `React.Component` but now easily available with React Hooks.
+These methods are the backbone of the ReactJS framework.
+I still can recall when someone asked me about these methods in one of the interviews.
+These methods were only part of `Class Component` before but now area available with Hooks.

 ### On Mount (componentDidMount)